Ozdotdotdot/swdocs/content/01-getting-started.md

+---
-# Getting Started
+title: Getting Started

-This guide will help you get started with Smash Watch and view your first visualization.
+description: This guide will help you get started with Smash Watch and view your first visualization.
 ---

 ## Quick Start (5 Steps)